 As a result, you will get the column with a sorted value as shown in the below image.

 1.2 Sort Multiple Columns by Name

 - Click on the Data tab from the Ribbon.

 - From the table, choose any of your preferred columns to sort by.
-We have chosen City to sort by firstly.
+We have chosen the City to sort by first.

 - Therefore, you will get the sorted value according to the second column.

 - To sort by another column later, click on the Add Level

 - From the They by list, choose the column tagged as Names.